jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

 ### Obtain PCF Credentials

-If you are using your own installation of PCF, then obtain credentials and API enpoint information from your PCF platform team.
-If you are using Pivotal Web Services (the public PCF instance hosted by Pivotal), follow thses steps:

-1. Open the page https://run.pivotal.io/ and register for a free account
+If you are using a private installation of PCF, then obtain credentials and API enpoint information from your PCF platform team.
+If you are using Pivotal Web Services (the public PCF instance hosted by Pivotal), then go to [https://run.pivotal.io/](https://run.pivotal.io/) and register for a free account.

+Once you have credentials, login with the CLI...

 1. Open a terminal or command window and login to PCF with the command `cf login -a api.run.pivotal.io` (or whatever API endpoint you are using if not Pivotal Web Services)
-1. Enter the email you registered with and the password you set
+1. Enter the email you registered and the password you set

-### Create a Redis Cache Instance

-1. Login to Pivotal Apps Manager
-1. Navigate to your org/space
-1. Select the "services" tab
-1. Press the "Add a Service" button
-1. Create a new service...
-   - (With the Azure Service Broker)
-   - Select "Azure Redis Cache"
-   - Select plan type "Basic C0"
-   - name the instance "xxxredis" where "xxx" are your initials

 ## Build a Simple Web Service